blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 This section covers a variety of advanced topics.

+### How ${solution_name} discovers dependencies

+${solution_name} discovers dependencies in the target image by making a request to an image inspector service (running inside a container).
+The image inspector service works as follows:

+1. Reads the target image, and constructs the file system that the container would have at time zero if you were to run the image.
+2. Finds the linux package manager database in that file system.
+3. Runs its own linux package manager (invoking its "list" function: "dpkg -l", "rpm -qa --qf ...", or "apk info -v") on the package manager database from the target image to generate the list of packages installed in the target image.
+If the package manager database type of the target image does not match the image inspector's package manager type, the image inspector will redirect the request to the image inspector that can process the target image (which starts again at step 1).
+4. Translates that package list to BDIO and uploads it to Black Duck, or returns it to the the caller (e.g. Detect) to upload to Black Duck.
+5. Returns the constructed file system to the caller (e.g. Detect) for signature scanning.

 ### Isolating application components

 If you are interested in components from the application layers of your image, but not interested in components